6 common errors and omissions claims against insurance agents

 The key to a client-agent relationship is the client’s trust that you will monitor insurance coverage and provide guidance to protect the client’s financial health.
 Still, there are circumstances when you might not procure the correct coverage.
 In that case, when a loss happens, the client would be responsible for financial damages.

-If the client feels you are at fault, she or he could take legal action.
+If the client feels you are at fault, they could take legal action.
 Cases like this comprise a substantial percentage of E&O claims against insurance agents.
 You can avoid a similar situation with the following steps:

 - Fully vet every client to determine insurance needs so your recommendations are correct.